Welcome to the Cornell Aikido Club Web Page

 The Cornell Aikido club practices all year round - including summer and other semester breaks.
 Additional off-campus practices are also held, and members often travel to area seminars taught by visiting instructors.

-Aikido Practice:
+Beginning Aikido Practice:

 We accept new members at any time.

-However, as the majority of our training is done in pairs, it is almost always the case that one person is more senior and one more junior.
+The club runs a four week beginners' class every September.
+If possible, this is the best time to begin learning Aikido.
+However, as the majority of our training is done in pairs, it is always the case that one person is more senior and one more junior.
 The senior student always adjusts to a level appropriate for the junior student.
 Because of this adjustment, it is ok to begin at any time.
 You will be integrated into practice at a level that you can handle.

-Aikido Practice:
+Continuing Aikido Practice:

 As a university club, we understand that our members become extremely busy during the course of the semester.
 While we believe that Aikido practice usually gives back more energy than it takes, we know that sometimes members must devote themselves fulltime to their studies.
 This is as it should be.
 We’ll still be around when your crunch is over.
 If you miss a few classes, or a few weeks, or whatever – don’t worry about it.
 If you enjoyed practice, and want to come back, just come back.